 Spend every minute at the moment, not online.

 Set timers if you are going online, and practice caution on who you interact with and your reactions.

 Activities outside of your house and social platforms are far more beneficial to your life than the online glutton of negativity that breeds inadequacy when we open the doors or unlock our phones, laptops, and tablets.

 Use social media as a form of keeping in touch with friends and nothing more.

-Dana Vento is an accomplished travel writer who has written award-winning articles for Niagara Falls USA, and Cabarrus NC, as well as winning IG photography for Southern Delaware beaches.
-Dana often offers tips for travel to help you have the best adventures ever!
+Dana Vento is an accomplished travel writer who has written award-winning articles for Niagara Falls, USA, and Cabarrus, NC, and won IG photography for Southern Delaware beaches.
+Her best stories are on the pages of her passport.
+Dana offers tips for travel to help you have the best adventures!